NOTE TO STUDENTS:

 Division and Sponsored Competitions

-A student entering either the CAP Best Student Oral or Best Student Poster competitions will automatically be entered into the appropriate CAP divisional competition if one exists and if he/she is a member of that division.
-Any student who has questions or concerns about competing for all prizes for which he/she is eligible should email firstname.lastname@example.org .
+A student entering either the CAP Best Student Oral or Best Student Poster competitions will automatically be entered into the appropriate CAP divisional competition if one exists and if they are a member of that division.
+Any student who has questions or concerns about competing for all prizes for which they are eligible should email firstname.lastname@example.org .
 Membership in a CAP subject division is free for students and can be activated upon applying or renewing a CAP membership.
 Current members of the CAP can join a CAP subject division by sending an email request to email@example.com.

 The list of CAP divisional competitions and prizes to be awarded at the 2023 CAP Congress can be found on this page (link coming soon).